lgswa-25t2/milestone/m1/approachs/approach02.md

-# ADR 3: Detecing/recovering failure conditions
+# Approach 2: Detecing/recovering failure conditions
 There are general tactics for performance.
 - Fault detection - TODO (is this heartbeat? not ping/echo?)
   - Heartbeat - Ping Rasp.PI every 1~2 seconds from GUI, check serial/USB data stream heartbeat